NN41/policy_gradient_methods/README.md

 ## Experiments & Results
 - Adam performs way better than SGD
+- One of the simplest algorithms seems to be a 1-hidden layer MLP with 4 hidden units and ReLU activation for the policy, then Adam with lr = 0.01 and 100 episodes per epoch, using reward-to-go.

 ## Obstacles
 - It took a lot of effort getting the REINFORCE algorithm with a value function MLP baseline working.
 In particular, it seems that I was way overtraining the value network during after each round of 1000 episodes.
 I also used the parameters from the previous training round and I didnt' reinitilize the optimizer in the beginning.
 The results is that the network likely got overfit to a first batch of trajectories using policy pi_k, then wasn't able to adapt anymore to the trajectories from policy pi_{k+1}.
 When training the network only a single epoch and reinitilizatin both the network and Adam optimizer for every new policy pi_k, we are making progress again.
 I'm surprised to see that the test MSE loss of the value network doesn't decrease by more than 1%.
 Way more than such an improvement seems to suggest overfitting.
 During some epochs, the value network doesn't seem to learn anything at all, strangely.
 The question is that with such a badly fit value network, do you even get a noticeable decrease in variance?